Roger Remaut: Belgian Abstract Artist from Ostend — Mu.ZEE & Belgian State Collections

 Gallery Den Artiest, Ostend, 1983

-Jewish Pride — Office of the Minister for Internal Affairs
+Jewish Pride — Office of the Minister for Internal Affairs, Belgian Government Collection

-Ask my Daughter — Museum of Fine Arts, Ostend
+Ask my Daughter — Mu.ZEE (Museum of Fine Arts, Ostend)

-A career-defining moment arrived in 1994 with a major solo exhibition at the Museum of Fine Arts in Ostend.
-The museum acquired three works for its permanent collection.
-One year later, in 1995, Remaut exhibited alongside Belgian masters James Ensor, Constant Permeke, and Leon Spilliaert at the prestigious “Artists from the Coast” exhibition at Group 2 Gallery in Brussels.
+In 1994, Remaut held a major solo exhibition at the Museum of Fine Arts in Ostend, and one year later, in 1995, he exhibited alongside Belgian masters James Ensor, Constant Permeke, and Leon Spilliaert at the prestigious “Artists from the Coast” exhibition at Group 2 Gallery in Brussels.

 Leon Spilliaert